strategineer/personal-website/content/blog/2025-01-23/index.md

 None of this would have happened if I didn't find this weird Tarot deck in real life, realize how cool it would be for a character in my campaign to use and put it in the campaign.

-Although, the demon summoning Tarot deck was a such great item which had such a big impact on encounters in the last half of the campaign that I found myself failing to come up with ideas on what I could give other player characters that would be just as cool and impactful.
+Although, the demon summoning Tarot deck had such a big impact on encounters that I found myself failing to come up with ideas on what I could give other player characters that would be just as cool and impactful.

 If I were to play another OSR campaign I would try to come up with an ultimate item for each player character ahead of time so that when I needed a cool item to give to specific player characters, I would have the items ready to go.